GerritCodeReview/gerrit-ci-scripts/jenkins-docker/README.md

   $ ssh-keygen -t ecdsa -b 521
 ----

-* Ask CI maintainer to generate for you unique slave id.
+* Ask CI maintainer to generate for you unique agent id.

-* Run `cat /proc/cpuinfo` and report CI maintainer the number of CPUs, so that your slave would not get overloaded.
+* Run `cat /proc/cpuinfo` and report CI maintainer the number of CPUs, so that your agent would not get overloaded.

 * Clone gerrit-ci-scripts repository: